Converting CentOS Linux to Red Hat Enterprise Linux

 Figure 2: Red Hat Consulting migration engagement model

-Once you've completed the architecture and MVP pilot, the Red Hat Consulting migration engagement model allows you to proceed with Red Hat consulting performing the bulk of the migration, working with a Red Hat solution provider, or doing it yourself with Convert2RHEL.
+Once you have completed the architecture and MVP pilot, the Red Hat Consulting migration engagement model allows you to proceed by working with Red Hat Consulting to perform the bulk of the migration, working with a Red Hat solution provider, or doing it yourself with convert2RHEL.

 Getting back to work

-With the conversion and upgrade to Red Hat Enterprise Linux complete, you will have access to all the latest Red Hat Enterprise Linux updates—as well as all the performance, support, management, and security capabilities included with Red Hat Enterprise Linux.
+With the conversion and upgrades to Red Hat Enterprise Linux complete, you will have access to all of the latest Red Hat Enterprise Linux updates, in addition to all of the performance, support, management, and security capabilities included with Red Hat Enterprise Linux.

 Learn more